ofionnad/ofionnad.github.io/content/publication/2020-55cnc/index.md

 ---
-title: "Circumstellar environment of 55 Cancri"
+title: "Circumstellar environment of 55 Cancri: The super-Earth 55 Cnc e as a primary target for star–planet interactions"
 authors:
 - CP Folsom
 - admin